aathanor/ResearchSite/content/pri_complete_draft.md

 * Emotional responses (affection, playfulness, caution)
 * Linguistic associations ("kitty," "feline," proverbs about cats)
 * Contextual expectations (litter boxes, food bowls, favorite sleeping spots)

+We would say that a _constellation of patterns_ becomes immediately available, not just a visual template.
+This constellation includes sensory patterns (visual, tactile), motor patterns (petting readiness), emotional patterns (affection, wariness), and linguistic patterns (the word "cat" and its associations).

 _Critical insight_: This constellation doesn't become available _after_ recognition—it IS what we call recognition.
 When philosophers and cognitive scientists speak of "recognizing a cat," they're referring to this immediate availability of the entire pattern-constellation, not to a preliminary identification step that then triggers these responses.